Dimensional transmutation from non-Hermiticity

-For most generic lattices in 2D or higher, however, this NHSE-inspired equilibration procedure fails to give the correct equilibrated lattice couplings and hence effective BZ.
-Consider the minimal model with three non-orthogonal asymmetric hoppings from each site nontrivially ``entangling'' the two lattice directions (Fig.~\ref{fig:1}c).
-Let's derive the boundary-accumulated eigenstates when the lattice (not explicitly shown) is under OBCs in both $x$ and $y$ directions.
+But generically, most $D\geq 2$ lattices are ``entangled'' due to non-trivial inter-chain couplings, and this NHSE-inspired equilibration procedure (generalized BZ construction) fails to give the correct equilibrated lattice couplings and hence effective BZ.
+Consider the minimal model with three non-orthogonal asymmetric hoppings from each site non-trivially ``entangling'' the two lattice directions (Fig.~\ref{fig:1}c).
+Let's derive the boundary-accumulated eigenstates when its lattice (not explicitly shown) is under OBCs in both $x$ and $y$ directions.
 At each equilibration step $\Gamma_j$, the combined coupling strength component in the $j$-th direction are to be ``balanced'': in Fig.~\ref{fig:1}c, the $\Gamma_x$ operation modifies the original couplings negligibly because the x-components are already approximately equal, but not so for $\Gamma_y$.
-Importantly, we see that exchanging the order of performing the equilibrations $\Gamma_x,\Gamma_y$ yield different equilibrated couplings, even though the effective lattice should of course \emph{not} depend on the order in which the $x$,$y$-OBCs are taken.
-This non-commutativity of $\Gamma_x$ and $\Gamma_y$, even for such a minimal example, suggests that physical states are pumped in a peculiar non-local manner, and an entirely new approach is needed for correctly characterizing the effective BZ whenever a multi-dimensional lattice cannot be trivially decoupled into 1D chains.
+But therein lies the paradox: exchanging the order of performing the equilibrations $\Gamma_x,\Gamma_y$ yield different equilibrated couplings, even though the effective lattice should of course \emph{not} depend on the order in which the $x$,$y$-OBCs are taken.
+This non-commutativity of $\Gamma_x$ and $\Gamma_y$, even for such a minimal example, suggests that physical states are pumped in a peculiar non-local manner, and an entirely new approach is needed for correctly characterizing the effective BZ whenever a multi-dimensional lattice cannot be trivially decoupled into 1D chains, as further explained in the Appendix.